transdigiware/blockchain/data-residency.md

 ![Using private data with a separate channel](images/data_res_private_data_channel.svg "Using private data with a separate channel"){: caption="Figure 4.
 Org C and Org D form a separate channel, Channel Y, and use a private data collection.
 Hashes of data in the collection are stored on ledger Y, and is only stored by the peers in Germany but not on the peers in the United States." caption-side="bottom"}

 In **Figure 4**, Org C and Org D have formed a new channel, Channel Y, that does not contain any members in the United States.
 As a result, hashes of data in the OrgC-OrgD collection is stored on ledger Y instead of ledger X, and is not stored on the peers in the United States.
-Because the ordering service is located in the United States, a hash of the data created in Germany still leaves the country.
+Because the ordering service is located in the United States, a hash of the data that is created in Germany still leaves the country.

 Creating a separate channel can prevent transaction details from being shared with other organizations in the consortium.
 If the organizations in Germany used a shared channel, Org A and Org B would be able to see the number of transaction hashes that are committed to the channel ledger by the private data collection.
 This might provide those organizations visibility into the fact that Orgs C and D are transacting and the volume of transactions that are generated between them.
 Consider though that forming a new channel requires additional management overhead to create and update.
 Forming a new channel also makes it harder for Org C and Org D to share data with Org A and Org B.